Agriculture

 1. What is rooftop farming?

-Yes, growing fruits and vegetables on the rooftop is profitable.
+Yes, growing fruits and vegetables on the rooftop is profitable as it provides an additional source of income.

 A rooftop farm should be built with proper planning and innovative structural designs, offering shade or shelter, a play space, or a green area on the terrace.